SohailaDiab/365-Days-of-AI/Week-1/Day-7/Day-7.md

 ## 8. One-hot encoding

 ### What is one-hot encoding?
-It is a technique used to quantify categorical data that are not oridinal, we convert a categorical variable into a bunch of binary variables.
+It is a technique used to quantify categorical data.
+We convert a categorical variable into a bunch of binary variables.
 <br/>
-*p.s.
-Ordinal means that the values are not ranked and are all of the same importance.*

 **Let's take talk about an example to better understand this:**
 <br/>